← All writing

 The lesson I eventually learned, and the principle I operate by now, is this: ship fast, then systematize.
 Get something into the world, see if anyone cares, and only then invest in building the systems to scale it.

 Speed is a feature.
 Y Combinator hammered this home.
 The entire batch is structured around one question: what can you accomplish between now and Demo Day?
 Pick a KPI, grow it week over week.
 That forcing function compressed our decision-making and cut through the noise.
-But the insight isn't just about startups in an accelerator — it's about how you should approach any new project.
-The default mode for most builders is to over-engineer before they have signal.
-Resist that.

 AI has changed the equation.
-This principle has taken on a completely new dimension with AI coding tools.
 Right now, I run three different projects with nine active work streams.
-I'm reinventing Pangea's entire tech stack — front end to back end — using AI coding agents to move faster than a traditional engineering team could.
-I'm building in Claude Code, shipping production features, and iterating at a speed that would have been impossible even a year ago.
+I'm reinventing Pangea's entire tech stack using AI coding agents to move faster than a traditional engineering team could.
+The "ship fast" part has gotten dramatically faster.
+You can go from idea to working prototype in hours, not weeks.
+But the "systematize" part is just as important as ever.

 The future of building belongs to people who can move between creation and systematization fluidly — who know when to be scrappy and when to be rigorous.
 AI makes the fast part faster.
 But knowing what to build, and when to build it properly, is still the hard part.